JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 ### Default value

 Select the most likely or the safest value by default.
-For example, the safest value is <control>Ask</control>, the behavior will not be unexpected to users:
+In the xample bellow the safest value is <control>Ask</control>, the behavior will not be unexpected to users:

 ![Drop-down menu labeled 'Insert imports on paste' with options 'All', 'Ask', and 'None'.
 The selected option set to 'Ask'.](dropdown_how_to_2.png){width=706}

-Do **not** use an empty value as the default value.
+Do not use an empty value as the default value.
 If no values are added to a drop-down yet, replace it with a button to add values.

 <table style="none" border="false">
   <tr>